Enhancing grassland ecosystems while sustaining private, profitable ranching

 Horse: The intern may bring one or two broke horses for ranch use.

-Living in at Apache Ranch: Hyannis is 10 miles away and has all basic amenities including places to eat and drink, a grocery store, a hotel, a post office, and gas stations.
+Living at the Apache Ranch: Hyannis is 10 miles away and offers all basic amenities, including places to eat and drink, a grocery store, a hotel, a post office, and gas stations.
 Community events include Hyannis Windmill Days, brandings, and many ranch rodeos.

-Educational Activities: The intern will have the opportunity to attend select workshops and participate in various ranch tours.
+Educational Activities: Opportunity to attend select workshops and participate in various ranch tours will be available.